DataDog/ansible-datadog/README.md

      action: remove
 ```

-In order to get the available versions of the integrations, please refer to their `CHANGELOG.md` file in the [integrations-core repository](https://github.com/DataDog/integrations-core).
+To see the available versions of Datadog integrations, refer to their `CHANGELOG.md` file in the [integrations-core repository][5].

 ### Downgrade

-To downgrade to a prior version of the Agent, you need to (**on centos this will only work with ansible 2.4 and up**):
+To downgrade to a prior version of the Agent:

-1. Set `datadog_agent_version` to a specific version to downgrade to (ex: 5.32.5),
+1. Set `datadog_agent_version` to a specific version, for example: `5.32.5`.
 2. Set `datadog_agent_allow_downgrade` to `yes`.

+**Notes:**

+- Downgrades for Centos only work with Ansible 2.4+.
-**Note:** downgrades are not supported on Windows platforms.
+- Downgrades are not supported for Windows platforms.

 ## Playbooks